-How to banish process ROT from your business in 2018
+How to banish process rot from your organization

-It might sound like something that lurks in damp soil, but process ROT is actually becoming a widespread problem for many organizations.
-This could be the year your organization halts the progress of this business problem.
+It might sound like something that lurks in damp soil, but process rot has become a widespread problem for many organizations.
+And there is no better time for your organization to halt the progress of this business problem than right now.

-Process ROT creeps in when established business processes become hampered by Redundant, Obsolete and Trivial (ROT) information.
-It's something that’s happening within large numbers of organisations, yet many aren’t aware until it’s already well-established, and negatively impacting their teams.
+Process rot creeps in when established business processes become hampered by Redundant, Obsolete and Trivial (ROT) information.
+It's something that’s happening within large numbers of organizations, yet many aren’t aware until it’s already well-established, and negatively impacting their teams.

-Process ROT becomes a business problem because humans tend to be natural information hoarders.
-Throughout organizations, people tend to collect and store large volumes of documents and other materials and are very reluctant to ever delete them.
+Process decay becomes a business problem because humans tend to be natural information hoarders.
+Throughout organizations, people tend to collect and store large volumes of documents and other materials and are often reluctant to delete them.